ReneRebsdorf/CS2-annotations/CONTRIBUTING.md

 ## Annotation Commands

+The [MapGuide.gg](https://mapguide.gg/) website is a great resource for learning how to use the commands used to create annotations.

 Annotations use the annotation\_\* commands in the console.
 Below are some useful commands:

 - `annotation_create`: Creates a new lineup, described below.
 Omit parameters to get help text.